-- 6. Determine by inquiry of the appropriate personnel whether the Hospital is participating in the Medicaid "Hospital Presumptive Eligibility" provision of the Affordable Care Act. - If the Hospital is not participating, ascertain and report the reason whythey are not participating. - For participating hospitals, ascertain and report the process utilized to obtain the necessary patient information to implement the presumptive eligibility process. - Report the number of patients that have applied for presumptive eligibility in FY 2023. - 7.
+- Searching any publicly available financial information, e.g., credit score, to ascertain whether the patient may be presumed to be eligible for financial assistance, and/or - Verifying insurance status, income, etc. through documentation provided by the patient. - 6.
 Hospitals are required by regulation (COMAR 10.37.10.26 A-2 (2)) to provide eligibility for free care to patients that receive benefits under the following programs and are not eligible for the Maryland Medical Assistance Program or Maryland Children's Health Program: - i.
 Households with children in the free or reduced cost meal program; - ii.
-Supplemental Nutritional Assistance Program (SNAP); - iii.
-Low-income-household energy assistance program; - iv.
-Women, Infants and Children (WIC); - v.
-Any other social service program as determined by the Maryland Department of Health and the Commission. - Ascertain, by inquiry of the appropriate personnel, and report the process through which the hospital determines if the patient is eligible for free care by meeting any of the criteria in 7i through 7vi. - Report the number of patients who qualified for free care by being eligible for benefits in one of these programs.
+Supplemental Nutrition Assistance Program (SNAP); - iii.
+Maryland Low-income-household energy assistance program (MEAP); - iv.
+Women, Infants and Children (WIC). - Ascertain, by inquiry of the appropriate personnel, and report the process through which the hospital determines if the patient is eligible for free care by meeting any of the criteria in 6i through 6iv. - Report the number of patients who qualified for free care by being eligible for benefits in one of these programs.

-8. Credit and Collection Policy
+7. Credit and Collection Policy

-Review the hospital's Credit & Collection Policy.
-Select arepresentative sample of 50 cases that have required collection effort within the last twelve months.
+- i.
+Review the hospital's Credit & Collection Policy to determine if the policy meets the requirements in Health General 19-214.2, Maryland Code, and COMAR 10.37.10.26 A-1. - ii.
+Select a representative sample of 50 cases that have required collection effort within the last twelve months.
 The sample shall include both inpatient and outpatient cases and shall include cases from insured as well as self-pay patients, as well as patients who have been granted partial financial assistance, if applicable.

-- i.
-Determine whether the Credit and Collection Policy was followed: - Provide the number of cases and percentage of sample in which the policy was followed 100% - Provide the number and percentages of cases in which the policy was not followed. - When the policy was not followed, provide examples of deviation from the policy and the frequency of each exception in the sample tested. - 9.
-Recoveries
+Determine whether the Credit and Collection Policy was followed:

+- Provide the number of cases and percentage of sample in which the policy was followed 100% - Provide the number and percentages of cases in which the policy was not followed. - When the policy was not followed, provide examples of deviation from the policy and the frequency of each exception in the sample tested.

+8. Recoveries

-Select a representative sample of 25 cases, from the period April 1st through June 30, 2023, where recoveries of bad debts were made (add cases from prior recent calendar quarters to reach sample size if necessary).
+Select a representative sample of 25 cases, from the period April 1st through June 30, 2024, where recoveries of bad debts were made (add cases from prior recent calendar quarters to reach sample size if necessary).

-- Determine if the hospital's uncompensated care for the year of recovery was reduced by the full amounts recovered and that the recovered amount is not reduced by collection agency fees or othercollection expenses. - Provide the number of cases and the percentage of the sample in which any part of the recovery was applied to the hospital's baddebt expense or reserve. - Of the cases where all or part of the recovery was applied to the hospital's bad debt expense or reserve: - Provide the number of cases and percentages of thesample in which the gross amount of the bill recovered was applied to the hospital's bad debt expense or reserve; and - 2) Provide the number of cases and percentages of thesample in which the gross amount of the bill recovered was not applied to the hospital's bad debtexpense or reserve.
+- Determine if the hospital's uncompensated care for the year of recovery was reduced by the full amounts recovered and that the recovered amount is not reduced by collection agency fees or other collection expenses. - Provide the number of cases and the percentage of the sample in which any part of the recovery was applied to the hospital's bad debt expense or reserve. - Of the cases where all or part of the recovery was applied to the hospital's bad debt expense or reserve: - 1) Provide the number of cases and percentages of the sample in which the gross amount of the bill recovered was applied to the hospital's bad debt expense or reserve; and - 2) Provide the number of cases and percentages of the sample in which the gross amount of the bill recovered was not applied to the hospital's bad debt expense or reserve.